max-cmoa/browsersync-reload-browser-test/README.md

   An organized starter theme for beginners.
 This theme separates all templates into their own folders for organizational purposes.
 If you want to add a template, it is recommended that you add your template to the appropriate directory.
 This theme uses <ins>[Sass](https://sass-lang.com/)</ins> and <ins>[Gulp](https://gulpjs.com/)</ins> to prepare your theme to be placed on your website.

-  Remember these words: **Make one change/save at a time, and reload your browser to see if your change worked**.
+  Remember these words: **Make one change at a time, save your change, and reload your browser to see if your change worked**.

 # Starting